Goon (film): Production notes

 The film is an adaptation of the book Goon: The True Story of an Unlikely Journey into Minor League Hockey by Adam Frattasio and Doug Smith.
 Footage from Smith's career as an enforcer is shown during the film's credits, and Smith said in an interview with Grantland.com that he is happy with the finished film.
 The book was discovered by Jesse Shapira and his producing partner David Gross.
 Along with Baruchel and Goldberg, they developed the script and then proceeded to package and independently finance the movie.
 It was the first film under their No Trace Camping banner.

 Some scenes are based on actual incidents, such as Glatt scoring a goal off his butt.
 "Dangerous" Doug Mann of the Columbus Cottonmouths scored a goal in overtime of Game 5 of the Central Hockey League Eastern Conference Finals against the Huntsville Channel Cats, when the puck deflected off his butt scoring the game's winning goal, sending Columbus to the Finals.

 Former NHL enforcer Georges Laraque has a small role as an enforcer for the Albany Patriots.
 His character fights both Glatt and Rhea over the course of the film.
 He draws with Glatt and the outcome of his fight with Rhea is not shown.
 When Laraque's character fights Glatt, the dialogue closely resembles the dialogue used by Georges Laraque in a fight against Raitis Ivanāns in December 2006.

 Goon was filmed in Brandon, Portage la Prairie and Winnipeg, Manitoba.
-Most of the hockey scenes were filmed at the Portage Credit Union Centre in Portage la Prairie, which substituted for the Halifax Metro Centre, the home arena for the Halifax Highlanders.
-Other hockey scenes were filmed at the St. James Civic Centre in Winnipeg and Keystone Centre in Brandon.
-The MTS Centre was used for the home arena of the Quebec Victoires.
+Most of the hockey scenes were filmed at Stride Place (Portage Credit Union Centre at the time of filming), in Portage la Prairie, which substituted for the Halifax Metro Centre, the home arena for the Halifax Highlanders.
+Other hockey scenes were filmed at the St. James Civic Centre in Winnipeg and Westoba Place (the former Keystone Centre) in Brandon.
+Canada Life Centre (MTS Centre at the time) was used for the home arena of the Quebec Victoires.
 The Hot Ice public access TV show was filmed inside Tec Voc High School's Broadcasting Media Arts department.
-It also featured Ricky, Bubbles and Julian from Trailer Park Boys, as control room staff.
+It also featured actors Robb Wells, Mike Smith, and John Paul Tremblay who play characters Ricky, Bubbles and Julian from Trailer Park Boys, as control room staff.